 Introduction to the studio.
 LISTENING: Paul Koonce: Walkabout

-READING: Risset's foreward to Electroacoustic Music and (optional): MAX/MSP digital audio tutorial
+READING: Risset's foreward to Electroacoustic Music and (review of material from MUS 207): MAX/MSP digital audio tutorial

 Week 2 A brief history of Musique concrete.
 Henry, Schaffer,

 Jan 18 Introduction to Max/MSP/jitter -- what is it for, and how does it differ from a DAW?
 Why are there so many objects?

 MIDI protocol, binary and hexadecimal number number systems, polyphonic vs polytimbral.

 Max vs MSP vs jutter (sychronous vs asynchronous vs variable). <option> click for live help in Max

 LISTENING: Messiaen, Quartet for the End of Time, Oraison Pour Quartout D'Onde

 Non-destructive editing, EDL, what does real-time really mean?
 Working out of real-time: Toy Story took months of compute time to render on dozens of computers.
 What about working faster than real-time?
 The"psychic" editor does not exist: the futility of processing speed in the context of normalization, for example.